Threshold Policy Settings

 When a comparison of the current value with the final baseline value results in a match with the baseline condition defined for a given threshold then that threshold may — depending on its Threshold Frequency settings — trigger an alert.

-Note: The settings for historical baselines in a given policy apply to all of the thresholds in that policy that include one or more baseline conditions.
+Note: The settings for historical baselines in a given policy apply to all the thresholds in that policy that include one or more baseline conditions.

 For each one-hour bucket, the value of a given key (red bar) is derived from the time-slice values for that key.